 Interestingly, Snelson42 notes he was inspired by “Star Trek” to build the shuttle.
 He was even originally going to call it Enterprise (orbiter OV-101).
 That plan was scrapped after discovering the shuttle Enterprise (named after the starship) never got space-borne.

-All that said, the UCS Shuttle Atlantis is now the latest addition to the LEGO Ideas First 2019 Review Stage.
+All that said, the UCS Shuttle Atlantis is now the latest addition to the LEGO Ideas Second 2019 Review Stage.
 Now the more modern SpaceX BFR / Starship & Super Heavy by Albinolan won’t be the only-spaced themed product idea.